tigawanna/starter-vite-relay/README.md

 <script src="https://cdn.tailwindcss.com"></script>
-# Starter files for vite with react and tailwindcss
+# Starter files for vite with react and tailwindcss , react realy for graphql , react-location for routing and zustand for state mangement

 ### *clone the repo and do `npm install` and do `npm update` if necesary*